-Aegis Capital Corp.
-Acted as S - GuruFocus.com
+Aegis Capital Corp. acted as S - GuruFocus.com

-NEW YORK, NY / ACCESSWIRE / August 24, 2022 / Aegis Capital Corp. acted as Sole Bookrunner on a $6.2 Million Underwritten Public Offering for Assure Holdings Corp.
-(NASDAQ:IONM).
+NEW YORK, NY / ACCESSWIRE / August 30, 2022 / Aegis Capital Corp. acted as Sole Bookrunner on a $15.5 Million (IPO) Initial Public Offering for Jeffs' Brands, Ltd. (NASDAQ:JFBR).

 About Aegis Capital Corporation